uwebrasil/Practical-Machine-Learning/README.md

 ==========================

 This is the Course Project for Coursera Practical Machine Learning at John Hopkins.
-The data is loaded from local device.
+<br />The data is loaded from local device.
 You'll need to download from sources below.

 Background